Quickstart: Create a mesh network with Azure Virtual Network Manager using Azure PowerShell

-Get started with Azure Virtual Network Manager by using the Azure PowerShell to manage connectivity for your virtual networks.
+Get started with Azure Virtual Network Manager by using Azure PowerShell to manage connectivity for your virtual networks.

 In this quickstart, you deploy three virtual networks and use Azure Virtual Network Manager to create a mesh network topology.
+Then you verify that the connectivity configuration was applied.

 Important

-Mesh connectivity configurations and security admin rules remain in public preview.
 This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

 Prerequisites